natgo/wt-wiki-scraper/wikitext-transpiled/ground/M109A1%20(Great%20Britain).md

 <!-- ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
 Evaluate machine guns and give recommendations on its use.'' -->
 {{main|M2HB (12.7 mm)}}

 ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
-Evaluate machine guns and give recommendations on its use.''
+Evaluate machine guns and give recommendations on its use''

+The Roof 50cal should be used against light targets (such as open topped vehicles) while your main 155mm gun is reloading.
+Using the 50cal to shoot or fan of any planes that might strafe you.

 {| class="wikitable" style="text-align:center" width="50%"
 |-